technicalities/modern-love/README.md

 * To study any part of human experience entails a solid chance that what you're studying is imaginary.
 (Or rather, 'real, but made of ideas, habits and social pressure rather than directly of molecules and neural patterns'.)
 We call this [construct validity](https://en.wikipedia.org/wiki/Construct_validity), and it is important to ask whether the divisions presented here - sexuality and romance as eight particular.

-  1. My first response is that ML attempts neither prediction or deep explanation of sexuality; rather, it's a education and visualisation of prima facie plausible axes.
+  1. My first response is that ML attempts neither prediction or deep explanation of sexuality; rather, it's just for exploration of prima facie plausible axes.
+I suppose I will have to say it outright: I do not view this as a solution of all human sexuality.

   2. My second defence is that my instrument is not very '[theory-laden](https://en.wikipedia.org/wiki/Theory-ladenness)': most of these tendencies and preferences are observable, and so the role of theory is happily limited.